FMSoftCN/hybridos/README.md

 ### IoT-dedicated cloud computing services

-HybridOS integrates some cloud computing services which are dedicated to IoT, such as MQTT, identity authentication by client apps, and firmware upgrade.
+HybridOS integrates some cloud computing services which are dedicated to IoT, such as MQTT, identity authentication mechanism, and firmware upgrade.

 HybridOS also introduces the serverless technologies for the IoT cloud computing.
 In this way, the developer can easily integret the existed cloud services by